zchen163/Hateful-Memes-Detection/README.md

 - Hyperparameter tuning

 Multiple models are generated and used for ensemble learning based on the improved pre-trained VisualBERT model.
-The core method of generating the model is implementing the Grid Search approach in the model production.
+The core method of generating the model is the implementatino of the Grid Search approach in the model production.
 In order to improve the model performance and save training time, hyper-parameter tuning is applied in the Grid Search process.

 The hyper-parameter Tuning process is a good approach to achieve a balance between underfitting and overfitting.
 When the deep learning model could not able to reduce the error for either the test or training set, most likely the model hits the underfitting issue.
 The learning rate and batch size are 2 parameters we mainly focus to find the optimal hyperparameters.